Webinar recap: Understanding 5AMLD

-The first of these centres on clarifying the definition of a Politically Exposed Person (PEP).
+The first of these centers on clarifying the definition of a Politically Exposed Person (PEP).
 Due to the nature of the position and power they hold, PEPs are more susceptible to corruption.
 Corruption is a predicate offence (i.e. an activity leading to a crime) to money laundering and financial institutions have to conduct enhanced due diligence on their PEP customers due to this increased risk.

 Previously, there was no clear definition of a PEP – for example, while the Mayor of London is a PEP, what about the Lord Mayor?
-This uncertainty has been cleared now and, in order to achieve a level of consistency, member states will now need to maintain a list of prominent public functions that Obliged Entities (OE), such as financial organisations, can use to develop their due diligence procedures.
+This uncertainty has been cleared now and, in order to achieve a level of consistency, member states will now need to maintain a list of prominent public functions that Obliged Entities (OE), such as financial organizations, can use to develop their due diligence procedures.

 While this change is a step in the right direction, there are still challenges, which are largely due to the inconsistent definitions of these functions, especially across all EU member states.

-2 – information sharing by member states
+2. Information sharing by member states

 The second key point relates to information sharing by EU member states’ Financial Intelligence Units (FIU).
 FIUs are tasked with identifying potential money laundering activity, based on information received by financial institutions that report suspicious activity.
-Sharing information across member states helps improve criminal activity detection, and 5MLD requires member states to set up centralised bank account registers to identify account holders, including the Ultimate Beneficial Owners (UBOs), of these accounts.
+Sharing information across member states helps improve criminal activity detection, and 5AMLD requires member states to set up centralized bank account registers to identify account holders, including the Ultimate Beneficial Owners (UBOs), of these accounts.
 Because of this, ultimately, OEs will need to be able to set up efficient processes to share their customer account information with the FIUs.

-3 – requests for information without SARs
+3. Requests for information without SARs

 The Paris and Brussels attacks have heightened the role of law enforcement in identifying terrorists, which has spurred these agencies to request customer account information without the need for suspicious activity/transaction reports (SARs or STRs).

 Previously, law enforcement agencies would only act on potential money laundering suspicions based on the filing of SARs/STRs by OEs.
-However, 5MLD now allows law enforcement agencies the ability to track potential terrorists without these SARs/STRs and, as a result, OEs will need to be able to provide timely, accurate and relevant customer account information as needed.
+However, 5AMLD now allows law enforcement agencies the ability to track potential terrorists without these SARs/STRs and, as a result, OEs will need to be able to provide timely, accurate and relevant customer account information as needed.

-4 – additional transparency of UBOs
+4. Additional transparency of UBOs

-Another significant development within 5MLD relates to the need for additional transparency when identifying UBOs of corporations.
+Another significant development within 5AMLD relates to the need for additional transparency when identifying UBOs of corporations.
 The Panama Papers leak made clear that many shell companies were used for both legitimate and nefarious business transactions.
-Shell companies make it easy to ‘hide’ assets of corrupt government officials (PEPs) and, under 5MLD regulations, member states will be required to identify beneficial owners and maintain public registers of these.
+Shell companies make it easy to ‘hide’ assets of corrupt government officials (PEPs) and, under 5AMLD regulations, member states will be required to identify beneficial owners and maintain public registers of these.
 The result is an increase in transparency, making it more challenging to disguise illicit transactions.

-5 – extended definition of OEs
+5. Extended definition of OEs

 The rise of new financial technologies has provided consumers greater choice and flexibility in conducting financial transactions across borders.
 An example is the introduction of cryptocurrency, especially bitcoins.
 Virtual currency exchanges and custodian wallet providers have now sprung up to service consumers looking to trade and hold cryptocurrency.
 However, criminals also take advantage of these new financial innovations.
 The innovation from cryptocurrency requires regulations to prevent widespread abuse.
 This is now addressed in the new directive, as it requires virtual currency exchanges to screen their customers for potential money laundering.
 Banks will also now need to screen these virtual currency exchanges as well, including their customers.

-6 – additional prepaid instruments requiring due diligence
+6. Additional prepaid instruments requiring due diligence

 Other innovations in financial technology have also resulted in the greater use of pre-paid cards and, worryingly, post-analysis of the Paris and Brussels attacks revealed that the terrorists financed their activities using these pre-paid cards.
 These anonymous instruments made it easy for them to disguise their identities, consequently meaning it was difficult for law enforcement agencies to track their financing operations.

-As mentioned, these attacks have prompted changes in the directive, which we can see in the 5MLD changes, as it lowers the identification threshold of cards to over €150 (down from €250) and any remote payment transactions over €50.
+As mentioned, these attacks have prompted changes in the directive, which we can see in the 5AMLD changes, as it lowers the identification threshold of cards to over €150 (down from €250) and any remote payment transactions over €50.
 Any institution selling pre-paid cards will also need to conduct due diligence checks on their customers to identify suspicious transactions.

 It is clear that technology innovation and new payments processes are driving greater ease of use in financial transactions globally.
 While they benefit the general public, bad actors will always be looking to take advantage of these trends to finance their illicit activities.
 The sophistication of money laundering has increased around the world and firms need to be aware of this, as well as the various instruments being used, and this is something that the 5MLD is aiming to move towards.

-- improved coordination between EU member states law enforcement agencies
+- Improved coordination between EU member states law enforcement agencies

-- harmonising 22 predicate offences, including tax related crimes, cybercrime and environmental offences, making it more consistent across the EU to prosecute money laundering related crime
+- Harmonising 22 predicate offences, including tax related crimes, cybercrime and environmental offences, making it more consistent across the EU to prosecute money laundering related crime

-- establishing a common definition of money laundering across all EU member states
+- Establishing a common definition of money laundering across all EU member states

-- introducing a minimum prison sentences for money laundering offences (5 years)
+- Introducing a minimum prison sentences for money laundering offences (5 years)

-While remaining focused on the immediate requirements should be front and centre, it is also crucial to look to future challenges and how to meet them, in order to combat the “scourge” of money laundering.
+While remaining focused on the immediate requirements should be front and center, it is also crucial to look to future challenges and how to meet them, in order to combat the “scourge” of money laundering.